KMOS P2 Tutorial

 This tutorial provides a step-by-step example of the preparation of a set of Observation Blocks (OBs) with KMOS, the K-band Multi Object Spectrograph on UT1 (Antu) of the VLT.
 The specifics of this tutorial pertain to the preparation of OBs for Period 102 onwards.
 Please note that all the figures shown below can be clicked on to get higher resolution versions.

 To follow this tutorial you should have familiarity with p2: the web-based tool for the preparation of Phase 2 materials.
 Please refer to the main p2 webpage (and the items in the menu bar on the left of that page) for a general overview of p2 and generic instructions on the preparation of Observing Blocks (OB).
-Screenshots for this tutorial were made using the demo mode of p2 for Period 102, but should not differ much from one's experience in preparing your own OBs under your run with newer p2 versions.
+Screenshots for this tutorial were made using the demo mode of p2, but should not differ in any way from one's experience in preparing your own OBs under your run.

 In this tutorial we will prepare OBs for one simple example observing run.